2-290 McDermot Avenue, Winnipeg, Manitoba R3B 0T2, Treaty One Territory, Canada.

 There are loading bays directly in front of the 290 and 288 McDermot Avenue.
 There are also three parking spots on either end of the loading bay.
 Opposite ace is an Impark parking lot.

 aceartinc. is not located in a fully accessible building.
-The public entrance which is via 288 McDermot Avenue and is at the top of a large flight of stairs.
-However, after climbing 7 steps into 290 McDermot entrance, a passenger elevator can take you to the second floor.
+The public entrance, which is via 288 McDermot Avenue, (four steps up from the street) is at the top of a large flight of stairs.
+However, there is an alternative entrance at 290 McDermot Avenue.
+There is a step up from the street to the door and then 7 steps inside the lobby entrance.
+Here a passenger elevator (with a 2 foot, 8″ wide door) can take you to the second floor.

 Once in ace, the galleries are spacious and simple to navigate.